Rust unit testing: simplify your tests

 });

-our code and reduce the boilerplate code.
+it in our code to reduce boilerplate.
 This change would be particularly significant if we had more than one tests

 module.